oasis-sharp/SSBU-rewritten/CHANGELOGS/character/greninja.md

 - Up air
     - Has been reworked to hit more and as such is more consistant
     - Small overall damage nerf
-    - Can be hitfallen

 - Dash attack
-    - Now has 3 hitboxes, with the outer hitboxes sending more vertically than innder
+    - Now has 3 hitboxes, with the outer hitboxes sending more vertically than inner
     - Can now run off ledges

 # IN PROGRESS